LeonardoStabile1/LeonardoStabile1/README.md

-I work in data science and scientific computing, with a focus on statistical modeling and solution development.
+I work in data science and scientific computing, with a focus on statistical modeling.
 I transform complex data into actionable insights for decision-making.

-As part of my background, I worked as an M.Sc. researcher at the University of Campinas on high-performance computing projects, using Fortran and Python to simulate and analyze physical systems on computing clusters, where I improved algorithm performance by up to 15x through parallelization.
+As part of my background, I worked as an M.Sc. researcher at the University of Campinas (Brazil) on high-performance computing projects, using Fortran and Python to simulate and analyze physical systems on computing clusters, where I improved algorithm performance by up to 15x through parallelization.

 <div align="center">